cropped-PHATAL_LOGO.png

 MISSION:

-Think Outside Da Block aims to improve the quality of life for disadvantaged youth & build healthy and peaceful communities.
-To achieve this objective, the organization focuses on the root causes of social norms and health, including but not limited to environmental and economic development.
+Think Outside Da Block aims to build healthy and peaceful communities.
+To achieve this objective, we must address the root causes of violence,

 VIOLENCE INTERVENTION STRATEGY